-- N95 masks are reserved for use by health official that are treating or looking after COVID-19 patients. - Do not use hand sanitiser after using the toilet wash hands with soap.
+\ N95 masks are reserved for use by health officials that are treating or looking after COVID-19 patients.

+\Do not use hand sanitiser after using the toilet - wash hands with soap and water

-D. RISK REDUCTION METHODS FOR TOILETS/BATHROOMS
+E. RISK REDUCTION METHODS FOR TOILETS/BATHROOMS